Scobalula/cod-mods-wiki/_docs/parasyte/creating_a_dump.md

 8. Once selected, the "Dump" button should become available, you can now click it.
 9. Scylla will ask you where to save the dump, you'll want to save to the "Data" folder in Parasye's folder.
 10. Once done, you can now close the game and all the tools we have used to dump it.

-{% include alert.html title="Example" type="info" content="The disconnect and suspend step is optional but I recommend doing it to reduce any possibility of being banned." %}